Manthannimbalkar/UPSC-Exam-Performance-Analysis/README.md

 POC for Analytics of UPSC MCQ Answers

-Jul 2023 - Sep 2023
-Associated with ProNeta Tech (OPC) Pvt Ltd
-📊 Project Overview:
+📊 Overview:

-Developed a Proof of Concept (POC) to analyze student performance across multiple online exams, focusing on UPSC MCQ answers.
-This project aimed to identify trends and patterns between students' academic backgrounds and their subject-wise exam performance.
+This project involved creating a dummy dataset to analyze student performance across multiple online exams.
+The primary objective was to uncover trends and relationships between students' academic streams and their subject-wise performance in UPSC MCQ exams.

 🎯 Key Insights:

-    Stream vs. Subject Performance: Analyzed how students’ academic streams (e.g., engineering, arts) influenced their performance in different subjects.
-For example, engineering students excelled in technical subjects but struggled with subjects like history and geography in initial assessments.
+Stream vs. Subject Performance:

+Highlighted how students' academic streams influenced their performance in specific subjects.

+For instance, engineering students excelled in science but faced challenges in subjects like history and geography during the initial exams.

+Performance Trends:

-    Performance Trends: Tracked the performance improvement over multiple exams, uncovering factors contributing to subject-specific strengths and weaknesses.
+Tracked improvement patterns across multiple exams.

+Explored factors contributing to subject-specific strengths or weaknesses, helping design strategies for better outcomes.

 🛠 Tools & Techniques:

+Data Preparation:

-    Data Preparation: Utilized Python to generate a realistic dummy dataset for analysis.
+Used Python to create a realistic dummy dataset for the analysis.

-    Analysis & Visualization: Leveraged Pandas, Matplotlib, and Seaborn for pattern discovery and visual representation of results.
+Analysis & Visualization:

+Leveraged Pandas, Matplotlib, and Seaborn to uncover patterns and visualize relationships in the data.

+Insights Presentation:

-    Insights Presentation: Shared findings through actionable visualizations and dashboards, helping to design personalized learning and exam strategies.
+Designed actionable visualizations and dashboards to communicate findings effectively.

 🚀 Impact:

-This analysis offers valuable insights for creating tailored learning strategies and enhancing exam preparation techniques, ultimately aimed at improving students' performance based on their strengths and weaknesses.
+The analysis provided valuable insights for designing personalized learning plans and improving exam strategies.
+These insights were tailored to students' strengths and weaknesses, helping to:

-Tags

-UPSC MCQ Analysis Student Performance Power BI Data Visualization Education Analytics Interactive Dashboards Online Exams Performance Trends Exam Strategies MPSC
+Enhance academic performance.

+Improve preparation techniques for UPSC exams.

+Foster a better understanding of subject-specific challenges.

+🏆 Skills Demonstrated:

+Tools:

+Python (Pandas, Matplotlib, Seaborn)

+Microsoft Power BI
+Microsoft Excel
+Key Competencies:
+Data Analysis
+Data Visualization
+Dashboard Design